-Aside from the arts, I am love food.
-Atlanta is a great place for people who love food.
+Aside from the arts, I love food (who doesn't?).
+Atlanta is a great place for the epicurean.
 There is nary a chain in sight throughout much of the city.
 I also love trivia and puzzles; especially word puzzles.
 My favorite is Scrabble but Words With Friends must often suffice.
 One of my life goals is to be able to complete the Sunday New York Times crossword (but for right now I struggle up through, at best, Wednesday).
 Finally, for all of its trials and tribulations, I'm a big Atlanta sports fan.
 The Falcons, Hawks, and Braves are my squads; for now and forever.